The Charter of the United Nations: Chapter VII (use of force)

 In order to prevent the situation from deteriorating, the Security Council, before making the recommendations or deciding on the measures to be taken in accordance with Article 39, may invite the parties concerned to comply with such provisional measures as it deems necessary or desirable.
 These provisional measures in no way prejudice the rights, claims or position of the interested parties.
 In the event of non-execution of these provisional measures, the Security Council shall take due account of this failure.

-Article 41 - Embargo measures
+Section 41 - Embargo measures

 The Security Council may decide what measures not involving the use of armed force must be taken to give effect to its decisions, and may call on Members of the United Nations to apply such measures.
-These may include the complete or partial interruption of economic relations and of rail, sea, air, postal, telegraphic, radio and other means of communication, as well as the severance of diplomatic relations.
+These may include the complete or partial interruption of economic relations and rail, sea, air, postal, telegraphic, radio and other means of communication, as well as the severance of diplomatic relations.

-Article 42 - Use of force
+Section 42 - Use of force

 If the Security Council considers that the measures provided for in Article 41 would be inadequate or that they have proved to be so, it may take, by means of air, naval or land forces, any action it deems necessary to maintain or to the restoration of international peace and security.
-This action may include demonstrations, blockade measures and other operations carried out by the air, naval or land forces of Members of the United Nations.
+This action may include demonstrations, blockade measures and other operations carried out by air, naval or ground forces of Members of the United Nations.

-Article 43 - Member States contribution
+Section 43 - Member States contribution

 1. All Members of the United Nations, in order to contribute to the maintenance of international peace and security, undertake to place at the disposal of the Security Council, at its invitation and in accordance with a special agreement or special agreements , armed forces, assistance and facilities, including the right of passage, necessary for the maintenance of international peace and security.